-- B1.
-The ability to abstract the essential features of complex systems and provide a useable framework for the evaluation and assessment of the effects of policy and other exogenous events. - B2.
-The ability to apply logical analysis to assumption-based models and make use of inductive reasoning - B3.
-A familiarity with principal sources of economic information and data, and the ability to organise and present such data in an informative manner. - B4.
-The ability to recognise what should be taken as given or fixed for the purpose of specifying and solving a problem, and the implications of potential constraints for policy implementation.
+- B1. abstract the essential features of complex systems and provide a useable framework for the evaluation and assessment of the effects of policy and other exogenous events. - B2. apply logical analysis to assumption-based models and make use of inductive reasoning; - B3. be familiar with principal sources of economic information and data, and be able to organise and present such data in an informative manner; - B4. be able to recognise what should be taken as given or fixed for the purpose of specifying and solving a problem, and the implications of potential constraints for policy implementation; - B5. produce reasoned arguments and reach logical conclusions, and support both by references to relevant theoretical frameworks and supporting evidence, including the appropriate literature; - B6. demonstrate the usefulness of management science techniques in improving the quality of management decision making within organisations, whilst showing awareness that the qualitative aspects that exist alongside the quantitative ones deserve appropriate recognition in the decision-making process; - B7. record and summarise transactions and other economic events, prepare financial statements, and analyse the operations of business.